ec-europa/europa-component-library/docs/conventions/component.md

 Every component should have a directly usable Twig file.
 The goal is to be able to include the code in other components or templates (by putting most of the content in context), without having to duplicate it.

-Apart from [rules that should be applied to all Twig files](twig), there are some specifications for components:
+Apart from [rules that should be applied to all Twig files](twig.md), there are some specifications for components:

 ### Generic component

-Generic component Twig file defines all the markup for the component.
+A generic component Twig file defines all the markup for the component.
 It should contain all the logic required to use the component, as it is intended to be used by systems components (or anything based on Twig).

 This Twig file consists of different sections (see link above for more details):